Tomas Galvez: Loans to Cambuur

 On 12 January 2025, his loan deal with LASK was terminated, and he was subsequently sent on loan to Eerste Divisie club Cambuur for the rest of the season.
-On 29 July 2025, SC Cambuur and Manchester City agreed on a new loan deal for the 2025-26 season.
+On 29 July 2025, SC Cambuur and Manchester City agreed on a new loan deal for the 2025–26 season.

+Go Ahead Eagles

+On 7 July 2026, Galvez signed a four-season contract with Go Ahead Eagles in the Dutch top-tier Eredivisie.

 International career

 Born in England, Galvez is of Spanish descent through his father and Finnish descent through his mother.
 He opted to represent Finland's national football team internationally, having represented them at various youth levels.

 He made his international debut with the Finland senior national team in a 2–0 friendly loss to Sweden on 9 January 2023, at the age of 17.
 On 20 November 2023, Galvez made his competitive senior international debut, in a UEFA Euro 2024 qualifying match against San Marino.
 He provided an assist in a 1–2 away win.